 One thing we liked in particular is the ability you have to “shred” messages in your room.
 Only you have this option available, no one else can edit or alter the contents.
 This gives you a lot of agency and freedom, and made us feel very safe in our communications with therapists on the site.
 You also have an option of flagging certain messages as “urgent”.

-Betterhelp gives you the option to communicate with your therapist through a weekly live session.
+BetterHelp gives you the option to communicate with your therapist through a weekly live session.
 This feature greatly enhances the therapy and should not be overlooked.
-As is with live therapy, it’s better to have a set day and time each week so that it feels more structured – but some flexibility is possible of course if you find yourself needing to reschedule a specific session.
+As is with face-to-face therapy, it’s better to have a set day and time each week so that it feels more structured – but some flexibility is possible of course if you find yourself needing to reschedule a specific session.

 Live sessions are available through chat, phone calls and video calls.
 If your internet connection can support it, we highly recommend the latter.
 There’s so many proven benefits to being able to see one another during your sessions.
 It will not only make you feel better and more comfortable, but will also make your therapist’s work much easier and better.

-Betterhelp say live sessions typically lasts 30-50 minutes.
+BetterHelp say live sessions typically lasts 30-45 minutes.
 From our experience, it is almost always closer to an hour long.
 The length and frequency of sessions is something you can change, and should talk to your therapists directly about.
-In the end, it’s all about finding what works best for you, so if that means 4 or 5 ten minutes sessions per week – many of the therapists will allow that.

 Betterhelp offers the widest range of available treatments online, simply thanks to the sheer amount of licensed therapists offering their service on the platform.
 Common fields of expertise include:

-It is also worth mentioning that Betterhelp own and operate separate sites for Teen and relationship counseling.
+It is also worth mentioning that BetterHelp owns and operates separate sites for Teens and relationship counseling.
 You can read our reviews of Teencounseling.com and Regain to see if the dedicated platforms are a better fit for your needs.
-Regardless, you are still able to get the same treatments by using the Betterhelp platform instead.
+Regardless, you are still able to get the same treatments by using the BetterHelp platform instead.

-Betterhelp notes, and justifyingly so, that even without insurance their pricing is significantly lower than what you’ll pay for live therapy in most cases.
-If you feel you still can’t afford it, try applying for their financial aid program or speak directly to a customer service representative.
+Online therapy, that even without insurance is cheaper than what you’ll pay for live therapy in most cases, even with copay.
+If Betterhelp’s prices still seem high to you, try applying for their financial aid program or speak directly to a customer service representative.
 From our experience, they are very responsive and will do everything in their power to assist you and find a way for you to get help on their site.
+Alternatively, read our guide for the best therapy platforms with insurance, and compare these to BetterHelp before making your choice.

-In our Betterhelp vs Talkspace article we compare Betterhelp directly to their main competitors in great detail.
+In our BetterHelp vs Talkspace article we compare BetterHelp directly to their main competitors in great detail.
 To sum it up, both are very good.
 Customer service and software are both excellent, with Talkspace enjoying a very narrow edge in both.
-Talkspace is cheaper if you don’t need live sessions, otherwise Betterhelp is the more affordable choice.
+Talkspace is more expensive if you can’t use insurance, or if you are able to make use of BetterHelp’s financial aid program.

-What truly sets Betterhelp apart and makes it stand out though, is the length they go to in order to ensure your privacy and safety.
-We have tried many online therapy services, and stand in direct communication with all of their representatives, but have never come across anyone handling these matters more professionally or transparently than Betterhelp does.
+What truly sets Betterhelp apart and makes it stand out though, is the length they go to in order to ensure you get the best possible treatment online.
+We have tried many virtual therapy services, and stand in direct communication with all of their representatives, but have never come across anyone handling these matters more professionally or transparently than Betterhelp does.

 The vetting process then includes the following steps: